-"Anytime we do a roundup like this, I immediately think of The BrowGal's brow pencil, recommended to me by Byrdie's beauty director, Deven.
-When she wrote about it way back in 2014 and sang its praises, I knew there had to be something special about this unassuming product; Deven takes her brows very seriously, and I knew that any product that had her stamp of approval was one to be stolen—I mean, borrowed—right away.
+"Anytime we do a roundup like this, I immediately think of The BrowGal's brow pencil, which was recommended to me by Byrdie's beauty director, Deven.
+When she wrote about it way back in 2014 and sang its praises, I knew there had to be something special about this unassuming product.
+Deven takes her brows very seriously, and I knew that any product that had her stamp of approval was one to be stolen—I mean, borrowed—right away.
 Sure enough, I immediately saw what all the fuss was about on the first try: It's indeed long-lasting, looks natural, and is the perfect waxy consistency to fill in hairlike strokes.
-It's now my holy grail brow product.
+It's now my holy-grail brow product.
 Thanks, Deven!"

 "Yes, the main note is tuberose, but there's something more subversive and magnetic to it; the carnal part of the name feels accurate in that way.
 Last time I was in Los Angeles, I stole a spritz from Victoria's desk while she was away.
 Later that night, my ex told me I smelled just like I used to.
 See?
 Magnetic."